schosen/processout-helloworld/README.md

 http://localhost:8080/metrics
 `

 This application has prometheus monitoring.
-The following metrics are:
+The following custom metrics are:

 - **requestsTotal**: a counter that tracks the total number of HTTP requests received by the server
 - **responseDuration**: a histogram that measures the duration of HTTP responses
 -  **errorTotal**: a counter that tracks total number of errors returned by server (the errors have been simulated using a random boolean function.
 When set to true, the handler returns an "Internal Server Error" and increments the errorsTotal counter)

+There are also "out the box" metrics related to memory consumption, cpu consumption, etc. e.g. `process_cpu_seconds_total` (Total user and system CPU time spent in seconds) and `process_virtual_memory_bytes` (Virtual memory size in bytes)

 ## CI/ CD
 This application uses github action for its continous integration pipeline, the Docker image is pushed to docker hub when new code is merged to main.